Erwan Regulus: International career

-At the youth level, Regulus played with the Guadeloupe U20s at the 2018 CONCACAF U-20 Championship.
+At the youth level, Regulus played with the Guadeloupe U20s team at the 2018 CONCACAF U-20 Championship.

-He made his senior international debut on 16 December 2019 in a friendly against the Dominican Republic, conceding a late penalty in the 1–0 defeat.
-National team manager Jocelyn Angloma had seen him play with Stade Lamentinois and called him to offer him the starting spot after an ankle injury sidelined regular starter Frédéric Tejou.
+He made his senior international debut on 16 December 2019 in a friendly against the Dominican Republic team, conceding a late penalty in the 1–0 defeat.
+Team manager Jocelyn Angloma had seen him play with Stade Lamentinois and called him to offer him the starting spot after an ankle injury sidelined regular starter Frédéric Tejou.